Skip to main content

 }

-MsgMetaInfo: Additional metadata for message threading and targeting.
+MsgMetaInfo: Additional metadata for message threading, targeting, and abuse reporting.

 pub struct MsgMetaInfo {